-Grappling ability is foundational to our practice, and we use a modified version (simply called kumi uchi ) that instills tactical awareness in striking and weapons-based environments.
+As grappling ability is foundational to our practice, we use a modified version (simply called kumiuchi ) that instills tactical awareness in striking and weapons-based environments.

-As traditional etiquette within the martial tradition, rather than being empty ritual, often conveys vital aspects of psychological conditioning, essential elements are retained in our study
+And as proper etiquette within the martial tradition often conveys vital aspects of psychological conditioning, essential elements are retained in our study.

 (top) Craig Douglas of Shivworks at his Edged Weapons Overview.